jindrichmynarz/dissertation/parts/results_rescal.md

 `isvz:serviceCategory`
 `rov:orgActivity`
 `rov:orgActivity` + `skos:broaderTransitive`

+Worse results achieved by the combinations of feature individually improving the baseline invalidate our assumption that the contributions of features do not cancel themselves out.
 -->

 ### Ageing relations

-Evaluation of ageing was done by time series cross-validation, as described in the [@sec:evaluation-protocol].
+Evaluation of ageing was done by time series cross-validation, as described in [Section @sec:evaluation-protocol].

-Ageing was applied to the tensor slice containing links between public contracts and awarded bidders, as described in the [@sec:loading-rescal].
+Ageing was applied to the tensor slice containing links between public contracts and awarded bidders, as described in [Section @sec:loading-rescal].

 <!--
 Compare `pc:mainObject` normal and aged, in both cases using time series cross-validation, at ranks 50 and 500.